Live Chat Now

 • Creative problem-solving: Forensic accountants must be able to respond quickly to changes in the investigations they are part of, as the discovery of new evidence can cause an investigation to take various twists and turns.

-• Interviewing skills: Forensic accountants have to investigate people as well as financial records, so they may be required to interview persons of interest in civil or criminal investigations.
+• Interviewing skills: Forensic accountants investigate people as well as financial records, so they may be required to interview persons of interest in civil or criminal investigations.
 Knowing how to ask the right questions and evaluate responses is an important skill.

 • Communication skills: Forensic accountants must be able to communicate effectively in both oral and written forms as they work with law enforcement and regulatory agencies or testify in court as a knowledgeable witness.